 How to Apply

 Teachers must complete a Grant Application Form.
 Proposals are limited to 3 pages.
 Describe the project in detail, outline curriculum, include supporting activities, objectives, and overall benefits to the students.
 Applicants must show how the EduBucks will help you achieve your goal.
 An itemized budget must be included for grant consideration.
 The signatures of both the principal and the teacher are required for all entries.
-Mail all grant applications to:

 For more information, call the WEWAC Message Center at 909-931-4238.

-All Kindergarten through 12th grade educators at schools in the WEWAC members' service areas are eligible to participate in the program.
+All Kindergarten through 12th grade educators at schools in the WEWAC membership's service areas are eligible to participate in the program.
 Teachers may apply regardless of the discipline or subject areas taught.
 Teachers may apply individually or as a group; however, the project must involve water education to be eligible.

 Projects will be judged by the WEWAC review committee based on the following criteria: